zjfong/giffaw/README.md

 	- Don't spend much time on this.
 You will go back to figure out things as they come up.

 2. Test the API out using 'curl'!
-  - curl is a *nix utility that simply fetches a URL.
+  - curl is a unix utility that simply fetches a URL.
 Test it out by running `curl http://jquery.com` in the console.
 Is this HTML?
 	- Try http://api.giphy.com/v1/gifs/trending?api_key=dc6zaTOxFJmzC
 	- What did you get back?
 It looks like a mess!
 Is it HTML?
 But that is because it isn't meant to come back human-readable.
 Its just a JSON Object!